 The voting will be supervised by the Coordinators and the Jury Assistants of the respective Jury Groups.
 The evaluation of the ballot papers will be overseen by the RBB Data Processing Department.
 The final results will be announced during the PRIX EUROPA 2018 Awards Ceremony on 19 October.

 Each prize consists of a PRIX EUROPA TROPHY.

-These were the Jury Coordinators for PRIX EUROPA 2017:
+These are the Jury Coordinators for PRIX EUROPA 2018: